Rishabh-prime/Loops-/README.md

 🔄 Topics Covered

-For Loop
+🔁For Loop

-While Loop
+🔁While Loop

-Do While Loop
+🔁Do While Loop

-For...of Loop (for arrays)
+🔁For...of Loop (for arrays)

-For...in Loop (for objects)
+🔁For...in Loop (for objects)

-forEach Loop
+🔁forEach Loop

-Map Loop
+🔁Map Loop

 💡 Why Learn Loops?